 Native.
 A low shrub of muddy or sandy saltmarshes, commonly fringing intertidal pools and creeks, and often forming extensive stands on ungrazed saltings.
 In western Britain and Ireland it also occurs locally on coastal rocks and cliffs.
-This species markedly extended its range northwards in the British Isles during the 20th century.
+This species markedly extended its range northwards in the British Isles during the 20^{th} century.

-Site Hectad Gridref Date Recorder Stinchar mouth NX08 NX079815 1999 From SNH data, recorder not noted.
+Site Hectad Gridref Latest Date Recorder

+Stinchar mouth NX08 NX079815 1999 From SNH data, recorder not

+noted.

 This is the only known record for this species in Ayrshire.
+It should be noted however that it was not refound during a dedicated recording visit to the relevant tetrad in 2019.

-Avena fatua L.
+Avena fatua L. Wild Oat

-Wild Oat